Desvenlafaxine

 Special Advise

-Do not stop taking Desvenlafaxine suddenly as it might cause withdrawal symptoms.
+- Do not stop taking Desvenlafaxine suddenly, as it might cause withdrawal symptoms.

-Consult your doctor immediately if you have suicidal thoughts such as killing or harming yourself.
+- Consult your doctor immediately if you have suicidal thoughts, such as killing or harming yourself or experience any unusual bleeding or bruising.

 Patients Concern